Parameterized Complexity of Simultaneous Planarity: Parameters of the Union Graph

 \subsection{Feedback Edge Set Number}

 In this section, we consider the feedback edge set number $\psi = \fes(\GU)$ of the union graph.
-We build on ideas of Binucci et al.~\cite{Binucci22} in their parameterization of the problem \textsc{StoryPlan}.
+We build on ideas of Binucci et al.~\cite{Binucci24} in their parameterization of the problem \textsc{StoryPlan}.
 Given a minimum feedback edge set $F$ of \GU, our goal is to bound the number of vertices of $H \coloneqq \GU - F$ using reduction rules.
 Since $F$ is minimal and we can assume \GU to be connected, $H$ must be a tree.

 Recall that we can even assume the union graph \GU to be biconnected due to the preprocessing by Bläsius et al.~\cite{BlasiusKR18}.
 Since the preprocessing simply decomposes split components around cutvertices of the union graph into independent instances, the feedback edge set number of the graph does not increase.
-The biconnectivity of \GU ensures that \GU does not contain degree-1 vertices and therefore any leaf of $H$ must be incident to an edge of $F$ in \GU.
+The biconnectivity of \GU ensures that \GU does not contain degree-1 vertices and therefore every leaf of $H$ is incident to an edge of $F$ in \GU.
 This allows us to bound the number of leaves (and consequently also the number of nodes of degree at least~3) of $H$ linearly in $|F| = \psi$.

-\ifthenelse{\boolean{llncs}}{ It thus only remains to limit the number of degree-2 vertices in $H$.
-We do this using a reduction rule that contracts edges in long paths of degree-2 vertices in \GU.
-If such a path contains a shared edge or two exclusive edges of the same type, we can shorten the path as outlined in \Cref{fig:FESUnion}.
-With this reduction rule, we find a linear kernel for \SEFE.

-\begin{restatable}{theorem}{fesKernel} \SEFE is FPT parameterized by the number of input graphs $k$ plus the feedback edge set number $\psi$ of the union graph \GU and admits a kernel of size $O(k\psi)$. \end{restatable} } { It thus only remains to limit the number of degree-2 vertices in $H$.
+It thus only remains to limit the number of degree-2 vertices in $H$.
 Let an \emph{$l$-chain} of \GU denote a maximal path consisting of $l+2$ vertices, where each of its $l \geq 1$ inner vertices has degree~2.
 Note that every degree-2 vertex of a graph is contained in exactly one of its $l$-chains.
 To bound the number of degree-2 vertices in $H$, we first restrict the length of all $l$-chains in \GU.

 \begin{definition} An edge $e$ contained in an $l$-chain $c$ of \GU is called \emph{redundant} if $e$ is a shared edge, or if $e$ is an \circled{i}-exclusive edge for some $i \in [k]$, such that $c$ also contains a different \circled{i}-exclusive edge $e'$. \end{definition}